-- Woolen or Peaked Hat, 100 UV Protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit
+- Woollen or Peaked Hat, 100 UV Protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit

-If you are not organizing through a United Kingdom Operator then make sure you are Trekking with an authorised Trekking Agency with full licenses and registration from the Authorities.
-An agency has to have registration with Tanzania Association of tour operation (TATO) to operate.
+If you are not organizing the Trek through a United Kingdom Operator, ensure you are with an authorized Trekking Agency with full licenses and registration from the Authorities.
+An agency has to have registration with the Tanzania Association of Tour Operations (TATO) to operate.

-- Yellow Fever - The Yellow Fever vaccination is not essential if you are arriving directly into Tanzania, however, the vaccination is vital if you plan on arriving through any country that is subject to Yellow Fever. you will need a Yellow Fever vaccination card.
+- Yellow Fever - The Yellow Fever vaccination is not essential if you arrive directly in Tanzania.
+However, immunization is vital if you go through any country subject to Yellow Fever.
+You will need a Yellow Fever vaccination card.

-- Malaria - Tanzania is a very high risk Malaria country and therefore every precaution should be taken.
+- Malaria - Tanzania is a very high-risk country; therefore, every precaution should be taken.

 - Hepatitis A & B

 All British passport holders need a Tourist or Business Visa to enter Tanzania; types of entries, the validity of the Visa / Passport, and the duration of stay for this category of visa are as follows :

 - Single Entry Travel Visa - A validity of 3 months with effect from the date of issue and a maximum period of stay of 90 days.

 - Multiple Entry Travel Visa - A validity of either 12 months with effect from the date of issue and a maximum period of stay of 120 days in aggregate.